Our Columbia Center now offers walk-in Behavioral Health services Wednesdays from 8:30 AM to 12:00 PM. Call 410-837-2050 for more information.

 Chase Brexton’s behavioral health services and programs will help you manage your behavioral well-being, so you can thrive.
 Call 410-837-2050 for your appointment.

-If you are struggling with depression, anxiety, substance abuse, or other behavioral health issues, you are not alone – there is always help and hope.
+If you are struggling with depression, anxiety, substance use, or other behavioral health issues, you are not alone – there is always help and hope.

 Many people think of their health as just a physical issue.
 But whether you feel good or bad mentally is just as important as feeling good or bad physically.
 After all, each day we are affected by our feelings – good or bad.
 And our feelings have a great effect on our physical health, too.